lbdl/dev_log/mud_install_etc.md

 ## MUD

-this is pretty broken as it goes, the quickstart docs aren't right. needs also:
+this is pretty broken as it goes, the quickstart docs aren't right. (there is an updated version available [here](https://mud-docs-4u4f02n5n-latticexyz.vercel.app/templates/typescript/getting-started) needs also:
 * install `forge`
+* install `mprocs`:
+	* `brew install mprocs`

 ## `pnpm build mud:next` errors